How to prepare SketchUp model for DL-Light calculation?

 DL-Light provides tools for calculation of physically based daylight

 indicators for SketchUp models.
-To get accurate results with
+To get accurate results with DL-Light, we

-DL-Light, we recommend that you prepare your SketchUp models:
+recommend that you prepare your SketchUp models:

 Work on a copy of the model

-It is recommended to work on a copy of your original model, since
+It is recommended to work on a copy of your original model, since you may

-a copy of model and do all DL-Light related actions in this copy.
+of model and do all DL-Light related actions in this copy.

-On Windows operating system, we recommend to place the project directory
+On Windows operating system, we recommend to place the project directory on a

-on a local hard drive.
+local hard drive.